-For more than 50 years, the University of Arkansas at Hope and Texarkana has been committed to providing our students with a world class education at the most affordable cost in the State.
-At the same time we are committed to connecting students and community partners to a high quality education, and committed to supporting a culture of academic, occupational, personal growth and enrichment programs throughout the region.
+UA Hope-Texarkana is an accredited, open access institution.
+We are proud of our reputation and we will help you achieve your educational goals and career dreams.
+We are committed to connecting students and community partners to a high-quality education, and dedicated to supporting a culture of academic, occupational, personal growth and enrichment programs throughout the region.
 As you explore all the opportunities awaiting you at UA Hope-Texarkana, I am confident you will discover that we are your bridge to a brighter future through education.